mpicbg-scicomp/gearshifft/README.md

 ```

 This will instrument the forward and backward transforms, as well as the planning phases, i.e.
-those code paths that are also measured by the following columns in the output `csv` file:
+code paths that are also measured by the following columns in the output `csv` file:

 - `Time_PlanInitFwd [ms]` -- `plan_forward`,
 - `Time_PlanInitInv [ms]` -- `plan_backward_reuse` or `plan_backward_no_reuse`,